Razeet07/InventorySystem/README.md

 The Inventory System Project is developed to provide a comprehensive solution for inventory management.
 It allows users to add, edit, and remove products, track stock levels, and generate reports.

 ## Features

-Inventory Control
+1.Inventory Control
-Inventory Optimization
+2.Inventory Optimization
-Inventory Management
+3.Inventory Management
-Inventory Barcoding
+4.Inventory Barcoding
-Inventory Alerts
+5.Inventory Alerts

 # First Phase